 - Find a horizontal cable that can support your weight.

 - Step forward by placing one foot directly in front of the other.

 - Don’t fall.

 Clearly, steps 3-5 entail a little practice.
 Happily, the benefits of training in meditation arrive long before mastery ever does.
 And falling, from the point of view of vipassana, occurs ceaselessly, every moment that one becomes lost in thought.
-The problem is not thoughts per se but the state of thinking without knowing that one is thinking.
+The problem is not thoughts themselves but the state of thinking without knowing that one is thinking.

 As every meditator soon discovers, such distraction is the normal condition of our minds: Most of us fall from the wire every second, toppling headlong—whether gliding happily in reverie, or plunging into fear, anger, self-hatred and other negative states of mind.
 Meditation is a technique for breaking this spell, if only for a few moments.
 The goal is to awaken from our trance of discursive thinking—and from the habit of ceaselessly grasping at the pleasant and recoiling from the unpleasant—so that we can enjoy a mind that is undisturbed by worry, merely open like the sky, and effortlessly aware of the flow of experience in the present.